Faculty: Directing

 Shelia is the founder of Practical Pictures, a Production Company specializing in studio pictures with a global appeal.
 Known as a cradle-to-grave producer, Sheila’s skill set includes story development, marketplace analysis, fundraising and budgeting, on-set creative producing, and editing room savvy.
 Sheila has been involved with numerous studio franchises including Universal’s American Pie and New Line’s Final Destination 1, 2, 3, 4, and 5.
 Sheila also recently produced Breaking In, starring Gabrielle Union, and the Australian-set family film Oddball.
 In total, the films Sheila worked on as an executive or a producer have grossed over $2 billion dollars in World Wide Box Office, from a total production cost of $448 million.
 Prior to establishing Practical Pictures, Sheila was a Senior Executive at Zide/Perry Entertainment, a production company and management firm known for grooming young screenwriters.
 During her 6 years at Zide/Perry she was responsible for the development and coaching on some of the industry’s highest-profile pitches and spec scripts, leading to numerous sales including an unestablished writer’s idea to Touchstone Pictures for $1 Million.
 Prior to Zide/Perry, Sheila worked for Steppenwolf Theatre, writer/director Garry Marshall, and Oscar Nominees Gil Netter and the Zucker Brothers, developing such films as My Best Friend's Wedding.
 Sheila also sits on numerous film boards and teaches at Universities around the globe.
 From 2000 to 2008 Sheila was a visiting associate professor for UCLA’s graduate Producers Program, teaching core curriculum and serving as thesis chair.
 Sheila currently works with Film Independent, Carnegie Mellon, Pixar, USC’s Stark School, Columbia College Chicago L.A. and Fox Studios.
 At Fox, Sheila develops TV pilots with their Writers Intensive Program and films with their Global Directors Initiative.

-MATT HANDY
+MATT HANDY (INDIE CASE STUDY)

 Matt is a director, writer, and producer based in Los Angeles, California.
 While a successful financial software engineer and entrepreneur, a life changing experience reminded him to follow his bliss and rekindled his love for filmmaking.
 After many award-winning short films, Matt co-wrote and co-produced “Where Are You?” starring Sir Anthony Hopkins and shot by Academy Award Nominee Dante Spinotti.
 Matt wrote, produced, and directed “Out of Time,” an independent science-fiction action film with nearly 5 million views on Amazon Prime.
 He loves telling stories grounded in hope and redemption, frequently weaving in elements from his technology background and his ten years as a reserve Police Officer in Canada.
 Matt is a graduate of the American Film Institute.

-Atlanta native, Christine spent most of her formative years on a set, having been a professional actor in over 200 episodes of television.
+Atlanta native Christine spent most of her formative years on a set, having been a professional actor in over 200 episodes of television.
 In the three decades since, she has expanded her resume, transitioning her career titles to include director, writer and producer.

 She served as Co-Executive Producer and star of the partially scripted comedy Hollywood Darlings for the Pop Network, (2 seasons).
 Before that, she sold her own digital short form show Lovin’ Lakin to Hulu, after winning best web series pilot at NYTVF, which she also wrote, starred and directed several episodes of.